It’s Cybersecurity Awareness Month! Join our interactive training session, or learn about security and AI from 1Password experts.

 - Click Add Browser and choose your browser from the Applications folder.

-We're not currently adding new supported browsers since that isn't a long-term and sustainable solution.
-The additional browsers feature is currently only available for the Mac.
-The team hopes to bring the custom browsers feature to 1Password on other platforms (like Windows) in the future.
+Adding additional browsers is currently only available for the Mac and Linux.
+We're not regularly adding new supported browsers individually since that isn't a long-term and sustainable solution however I've shared your requests to support Zen Browser with our product team.
+We hope to bring the custom browsers feature to 1Password on other platforms (like Windows) in the future.

 For the time being, you may still be able to use 1Password in Zen Browser on your Windows PC but you'll need to unlock it separately from the desktop app using your account password.-Dave